 The auditor was provided written responses to the interview questions from the Agency PREA coordinator.
 She noted that the BOP does not have a consent decree and incarcerated individuals are not housed by their LGBTI identification or status.
 The auditor interviewed the IPCM during the onsite phase of the audit.
-The IPCM explained that FCC Florence does not have specific housing for individuals or groups.
-The auditor was interviewed two transgender incarcerated individuals during the onsite audit, and both confirmed they were housed in general population units and not in a specific housing for gender nonconforming individuals.
+The IPCM explained that FCI Miami does not have specific housing for individuals or groups.
+The auditor also interviewed one (1) transgender incarcerated individual and seven (7) gay incarcerated individuals during the onsite audit, and all eight confirmed they were housed in general population units and not in a specific housing for gender nonconforming individuals.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

-115.43 Protective Custody

-The following evidence was analyzed in making the compliance determination:

-- 1. Documents: (Policies, directives, forms, files, records, etc.)

-- 1. PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program
+115.43 Protective Custody Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program Screening records Interviews: Specialized staff Site Review Observations: Housing units Findings (by provision): 115.43(a).

-- 2. Screening records

-- 2. Interviews:

-- 1. Specialized staff

-- 3. Site Review Observations:

-- 1. Housing units

-115.43(a).
 In the PAQ, the institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program.
 The policy clearly states that incarcerated individuals at high risk of victimization will not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and a determination has been made that there is no available alternative means of separation from likely abusers.
-The auditor was provided risk screening records in the PAQ, and the auditor noted no records for incarcerated individuals that were identified as high risk for sexual victimization.

-During the onsite phase of the audit, the auditor interviewed two complex Wardens.
-Both Wardens explained that incarcerated individuals considered to be at high risk for victimization would not be placed in involuntary segregated housing just to maintain their safety at FCC Florence.
-Due to the complex mission, many individuals are housed in segregation or in single cells, but that housing is based on their security needs or disciplinary status.
-FCC Florence has several Special Housing Units (SHU) that are utilized for disciplinary and administrative confinement.
-The auditor toured the units during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
+The auditor was provided risk screening records in the PAQ, and the auditor noted no records for incarcerated individuals that were identified as high risk for victimization.
+During the onsite phase of the audit, the auditor interviewed the Warden.
+The Warden explained that incarcerated individuals considered to be at high risk for victimization are not housed at FCI Miami because the institution is a low and minimum-security facility.
+FCI Miami has a Special Housing Unit (SHU) that is utilized for disciplinary and administrative confinement housing.
+The auditor toured the unit during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.43(b).
 In the PAQ, the institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program.
-The program statement indicates that when an incarcerated individual is placed in special housing involuntarily, access to programs, privileges, education, or work should not be interrupted, to the extent possible.
+The program statement indicates that when an incarcerated individual is placed in segregated housing involuntarily, access to programs, privileges, education, or work should not be interrupted, to the extent possible.
 If they are limited, the Chief of Correctional Services ensures that documentation exists reflecting the limitation, duration, and rationale for limitation.

-FCC Florence has several Special Housing Units (SHU) that are utilized for disciplinary and administrative confinement.
-The auditor toured the units during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
+FCI Miami has a Special Housing Unit (SHU) that is utilized for disciplinary and administrative confinement housing.
+The auditor toured the unit during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
+There were no incarcerated individuals in custody in the institution during the onsite phase of the audit that were considered to be at high risk for victimization.
 Therefore, the auditor was unable to interview any incarcerated individuals related to this provision.
 Based on this analysis, the auditor finds the institution in compliance with this provision.